MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/cheat-sheet-onboarding.md

 ms.service: azure-cli
 ms.tool: azure-cli
 ms.custom: devx-track-azurecli
-keywords: azure cli, how to use azure cli, azure command line interface, how to open azure cli, azure cli commands
+keywords: azure cli, onboarding, how to use azure cli, azure command line interface, learn to use the Azure CLI
 ---
-# Azure CLI cheat sheet
+# Azure CLI onboarding cheat sheet

 If you are looking to onboard quickly with the Azure CLI, you have come to the right place!
 This page is a cheat sheet of tips and techniques to help you onboard with the Azure CLI in record time.